 OUR LEGO BIRTHDAY PARTY

-My boys are pretty much obsessed with Legos right now.
+My boys are completely obsessed with Legos right now.
 Little Man will spend hours building, taking apart, and re-building the two Lego sets he got for Christmas.
 Little Brother prefers to make up his own creations, but I’m amazed at how long that ONE activity will hold the attention of my three-year-old.

 So let’s just say I wasn’t a bit surprised when Little Man chose to have a Lego birthday party this year.
 In fact, I was kind of excited.
 The possibilities are endless with Legos, and we had a great time bringing the party to life.
 Here’s how our Lego birthday party went.